Next Generation Air Transportation System: Improved Approaches and Low-Visibility Operations

 The FAA supports several optional capabilities for operators who need to access an airport when the cloud ceiling is less than 200 feet above the runway or visibility is less than a half mile.
 They help to achieve NextGen goals of safely increasing access, efficiency, and throughput at many airports when low visibility is the limiting factor.

-Expanded Low Visibility Operations is a low-cost infrastructure program to reduce minimum ceilings and runway visual range through a combination of ground equipment and navigation procedures.
-Most ELVO improvements result from FAA Order 8400.13.
+For instance, after a reduction of minimum visual runway range requirements, an FAA assessment showed airport access during low-visibility conditions improved in two ways: almost 6 percent fewer periods with no access and 17 percent more flights could land.

 Head-up displays (HUD) were approved to use on a precision approach to lower minimum decision heights to land.
-Use of a qualified HUD when flying to a suitable Instrument Landing System facility will reduce the required runway visual range visibility for approach.
+Use of a qualified HUD when flying to a suitable Instrument Landing System facility reduces the required runway visual range visibility for approach.

-After a reduction of minimum visual runway range requirements, an FAA assessment showed airport access during low-visibility conditions improved in two ways: almost 6 percent fewer periods of time with no access and 17 percent more flights could land.

 The FAA allows the use of an enhanced flight vision system (EFVS) instead of natural vision to conduct an instrument landing procedure in low-visibility conditions.
-EFVS uses sensor technologies to provide a clear, real-time virtual image to the pilot of the view outside the aircraft, regardless of the cloud cover and visibility conditions.
+EFVS uses sensor technologies to give pilots a clear, real-time virtual image of the view outside the aircraft, regardless of the cloud cover and visibility conditions.
 Pilots can identify required visual references that would be impossible without it.
 It provides access that otherwise would be denied because of low visibility.
-A synthetic vision guidance system combines flight guidance display technology with high-precision position assurance monitors to provide a continuous and correct depiction of the external scene and runway.
+A synthetic vision guidance system combines flight guidance display technology with high-precision position assurance monitors to continuously and correctly depict the external scene and runway.
 It can assist a pilot's transition to natural vision references.

-Another NextGen project is the Ground Based Augmentation System Landing System (GBAS).
-It uses GPS to support all precision-approach categories.
-Newark and Houston operate non-federal GBAS systems approved for operations to as low as 200 feet above the runway.
+Enhanced Low Visibility Operations (ELVO) was a low-cost infrastructure program to reduce minimum ceilings and runway visual range through a combination of ground equipment and navigation procedures.
+Most ELVO improvements resulted from FAA Order 8400.13.
+The Ground Based Augmentation System Landing System (GBAS) uses GPS navigation to support all precision-approach categories.
+Newark Liberty International Airport and Houston's George Bush Intercontinental Airport operate non-federal GBAS systems approved for operations to as low as 200 feet above the runway.

-Initial tailored arrivals are available for certain aircraft flying into Los Angeles, Miami, and San Francisco.
-These arrivals are planned, fixed routes for aircraft approaching these airports from oceanic airspace that are communicated via a data link from the air traffic controller.
-They limit vectoring and minimize the time the aircraft spends maintaining level flight during descent, which reduces fuel consumption, aircraft exhaust emissions, and time in flight.
-These differ from Performance Based Navigation's optimized profile descents because they are tailored to the characteristics of a limited number of aircraft types equipped with the Future Air Navigation System.